How Often Should Adults Visit the Dentist?

 Visit Jennifer Lopez Dental for restorative and cosmetic dentistry in Miami.
 To schedule an appointment, call (305) 227-1213.

-Imagine building a stunning house but forgetting to reinforce the foundation—sounds risky, right?
-Your gums are the foundation for your teeth.... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!
+Ever wake up with a sore jaw or headache?
+You might be grinding your teeth while you sleep—something called bruxism.
+It may sound harmless, but it... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!